The Silent Rise Of The Female-Driven Economy

 The result is that any new product will be the first and likely market leader.
 However, unlike your standard emerging market, you don’t have to wait years for the market to mature.
 Women are already a fully matured market in terms of size and economic spending.
 There’s almost no gap or lag time.
 In addition, due to the lack of access to capital, women don’t have the luxury of building wildly unprofitable businesses for 5–7 years.
 As a result women are more likely to build revenue-positive businesses.

 The result is that women’s companies can grow at an incredibly fast pace.
-Glossier, whose business is based on trusted beauty product referrals for real women, raised $35 million in funding, had 60K names on waitlist for their products, and revenue on track to grow 600% in 2016.
-Stitch Fix built a profitable retail startup with $1 billion in revenue in less than six years —and was the first female tech founder to have an IPO in 2016.
+Glossier, whose business is based on trusted beauty product referrals for real women, raised £26 million in funding, had 60K names on waitlist for their products, and revenue on track to grow 600% in 2016.
+Stitch Fix built a profitable retail startup with £750 million in revenue in less than six years —and was the first female tech founder to have an IPO in 2016.

 Advertisement

-As women begin to innovate products based on their own experiences and pain points, what will result is a fundamental shift in consumer buying, belief, and behavior patterns.
+As women begin to innovate products based on their own experiences and pain points, what will result is a fundamental shift in consumer buying, belief, and behaviour patterns.

 I suspect there will be a greater scrutiny and dissatisfaction of products and services.
 Consumers could develop a preference for female-designed products, and female audiences may be less willing to engage with branding and messaging that is not authentically crafted with female-driven insights.